-When customers purchase a virtual currency-based futures contract, they may not be entitled to receive the actual virtual currency, depending on the particular contract.
+When custome s purchase a v tual cu ency-based futures cont act, they may not be entitled to receive the actual virtual cur ency, depending on the part cular contract.
 Under most futures contracts currently being offered, customers are buying the right to receive or pay the amount of an underlying commodity value in dollars at some point in the future.
 Such futures contracts are said to be "cash settled."
 Customers will pay or receive (depending on which side of the contract they have taken - long or short) the dollar equivalen of the virtu I currency based on an index or auction price specified in the contract.
 Thus, customers should inform themselves as to how the index or auction prices used to settle the contract are determined.